dekuNukem/RGBeeb/README.md

 * I really like its striking yet minimalist design, juxtapose neatly with the 1980s technology.
 It's also a nice break from today's rather bland "gaming black" aesthetics.

 * It puts the motherboard on display front-and-center, instead of having to look through a window into a box in conventional cases.
-Much less claustrophobic.
+Less claustrophobic.

 * There are lots of space to work with, and everything is modular.
 PCI bracket blocking the ports?
 Simply don't install it!